 - Having your vehicle towed, vandalized or stolen

-Many will do it anyway.
+Many will do it anyway, though.
 Some are almost surely doing it right now.
-Some may come away with a good experience, and some will suffer bad consequences.
+Some may come away with a good experience.
+Some will suffer bad consequences.

-Free Tent Camping in the Florida Keys
+Free Tent Camping

 Many people dream of pitching a tent on a sandy beach and camping for free.

 If there’s a spot that looks promising, it’s safe to assume that it gets tried a few times a week.
 Neighbors and the police know about it, and they’re tired of it.

 Tent camping isn’t allowed unless you’re in a campground, or on someone’s private property, with their permission.

-If a neighbor were to complain to code enforcement, you and the homeowner would probably get a citation.
-That’s why there aren’t any spots on site like AirBnB or HipCamp.com.
+If a neighbor were to complain to code enforcement, you and the homeowner would probably get a fine.
+That’s why there aren’t any camping spots on sites like AirBnB or HipCamp.com.

 Unless it’s been removed by vandals, there’s a very clear sign which says “Road Closed: No Vehicles”.

-Even if tent camping is allowed, I don’t think there are any safe or legal parking areas nearby.
+Even if tent camping is allowed, I don’t think there are any safe or legal overnight parking areas nearby.
 I wouldn’t feel comfortable parking an unattended car in this area.
 Here’s the listing on freecampsites.net.

-A common Free Campsite
+A Commonly Mentioned Free Campsite

 Here’s a video showing this area around Sugarloaf Key.
 There’s quite a bit of footage around the old abandoned road.
 At 5:06 in the video you can see the burned bridge.

-This 360 panoramic shot on Google Streetview shows the site on a map, and the site at the end of the road.
-A charred area shows that someone had a campfire here.
-Click and drag to move the view around.
+This 360 panoramic shot on Google Street View shows the site on a map, and the site at the end of the road.
+A burned area shows that someone had a campfire here.

 In my opinion, even if it wasn’t prohibited, this area wouldn’t be a good camp site.
 It goes against everything I look for when camping on the beach.

 The only place which might be a nice place to camp would be at the end of the road, at the burned Tarpon Creek Bridge.
-This is the spot shown above in the 360 degree panoramic shot.
+But, that spot would also be swarmed with noseeums because of the surrounding mangroves and water.

 I wouldn’t feel safe sleeping here.